 About the Journal

-GiLE Journal of Skills Development (GJSD), established in 2020, is an open-access international scientific journal on soft skills development for the Digital Age in the 21st Century, published by the GiLE Foundation.
-We like to explore innovative research dissemination media formats and styles.
+The GiLE Journal of Skills Development (GJSD), established in 2020, is an open-access international scientific journal on soft skills development for the Digital Age in the 21st Century (eISSN 2732-3781), published by the GiLE Foundation.

 Aims & Scope